Illumina

 Series A in 2023

 Mantra Bio, Inc. is a biotechnology company focused on developing targeted therapeutics through its proprietary platform for engineering Targeted Exosome Vehicles (TEVs).
-Founded in 2016 and based in San Francisco, California, the company utilizes its REVEAL platform, which combines computational biology, wet lab techniques, and automation.
-This innovative approach allows for the design, testing, and optimization of TEVs tailored for specific therapeutic applications across diverse tissue and cellular targets.
-In addition to its engineering capabilities, Mantra Bio has established a scalable biomanufacturing process to ensure that these novel therapeutics can be produced reproducibly and with high purity, aiming to address intractable diseases effectively.
+Founded in 2016 and based in San Francisco, California, the company utilizes its REVEAL platform, which integrates computational biology, wet lab techniques, and automation.
+This innovative approach leverages the diversity of exosomes to design and optimize therapeutics aimed at various tissue and cellular targets.
+Mantra Bio has also established a scalable biomanufacturing process to ensure the reproducibility and high purity of its next-generation therapeutics, enabling medical practitioners to address challenging diseases effectively.

 Mable (Neurolytic Healthcare)